uyuni-project/uyuni-rfc/accepted/00000-ansible-integration.md

 There are two main parts/goals here, conceptually:

 1) Collect data from an Ansible controller (Inventory / SSH Keys / Playbooks, etc) and import the hosts in the inventory as ANSIBLE systems in Uyuni.
-2) Operate Ansible: Apply playbooks via controller node / Apply Salt commands & states directly to Ansible managed systems / Make Ansible system become a fully featured Salt Minion.
+2) Operate Ansible: Apply playbooks via controller node / Apply Salt commands & states directly to Ansible managed systems / Make Ansible system become a fully-featured Salt Minion.
-3) Maintain Ansible infrastructure: Uyuni Playbook catalog
+3) Maintain Ansible infrastructure: Own Uyuni Playbook catalog, revisions, formulas.

 ## Collecting data from Ansible

 The premise here is that there is already an existing Ansible infrastructure somewhere and we want to import it into Uyuni.
-We're primarely focused on building a new Ansible managed infrastructure from scratch using Uyuni.
+We're **not** primarely focused on building a new Ansible managed infrastructure from scratch using Uyuni.

 Therefore, there might be more than one Ansible controller host, or even the Uyuni server could act at some point as an Ansible controller.
-As sources, and type of sources (i.a. single host, AWX api) might be multiple, this RFC proposes an approach similarly to what Uyuni does for handling "Virtual Host Managers (VHM)".
+Since data sources, and type of sources (i.a. single host, AWX api) might be multiple, this RFC proposes an approach similarly to what Uyuni does for handling "Virtual Host Managers (VHM)".
 This means, using a Python tool, in this case called something like "ansible-gatherer", which is plugin-based (so easily allow implementing different sources of Ansible inventores).
 This tool would be called via an Uyuni Java schedule, like the "virtual-host-gatherer", passing the necessary information (parameters, type of host, etc) to reach the Ansible controller and collect the necessary information.

 This approach I think would also make some Python and UI code reusable from "Virtual Host Managers".